Exercise-Induced Inflammation: Is your hiker diet helping or hurting?

 ABOUT THE AUTHORS:

-Kellan Morgan is a former dietetic intern mentored by Aaron Owens Mayhew, MS, RDN, CD.
-She is a recent graduate of the Montana Dietetic Internship in Bozeman, MT, with an undergraduate degree in dietetics from the University of Massachusetts, Amherst.
+Kellan Morgan, RD, is a former dietetic intern mentored by Aaron Owens Mayhew, MS, RDN, CD.
+She is a recent graduate of the Montana State Dietetic Internship in Bozeman, MT, with an undergraduate degree in dietetics from the University of Massachussetts, Amherst.
 She hopes to create a career focused on non-diet disease management and eating disorder recovery using a Health At Every Size approach.
-When she’s not studying or talking about nutrition, she enjoys rock climbing, backpacking, and trail running
+Kellan enjoys rock climbing, backpacking, and trail running when she’s not studying or talking about nutrition.

 References: